stacks-network/rendezvous/docs/chapter_7.md

 - **Open an issue** on [GitHub](https://github.com/stacks-network/rendezvous/issues)
 - **Reach out** with questions or feedback
-- **Share your findings** — contribute examples of bugs you've caught to show others how powerful property-based testing can be
+- **Share your findings** — contribute examples of bugs you've caught to show others how powerful advanced testing techniques can be